-In my day with a stay at home mum and a teacher as a father by 8 pm they had had enough of dealing with us so off to our bedrooms we went.
-We lived in the Caribbean where the sun set and rose at 6 pm every day so it least it was already dark by then.
-As in those days reading was very much promoted we were allowed to read as long as we liked, but no playing or talking.
+With a stay at home mum and a teacher as a father by 8 pm they had had enough of dealing with us so off to our bedrooms we went.
+We lived in the Caribbean where the sun set and rose at 6 pm every day so at least it was already dark by then.
+In those days reading was very much promoted so we were allowed to read as long as we liked, but no playing or talking.
 The latter was bad for my two brothers who wouldn’t read unless forced to so so, while for me it was lovely to have as much reading time as I wanted.
 But sometimes when I had nothing to read and was bored we thought of all sorts of ways to get around being stuck in our room.

 One thing was to remove the glass shutters from our window, we had adjoining rooms, and sneaking out to talk to each other outside.
-We never went anywhere as it was just the thrill of being outside at that forbidden time was all we needed.
-My brothers shared their room, but I as the only girl was so lucky to have my own.
+We never went anywhere as it was just the thrill of being outside at that forbidden time .
+My brothers shared their room, but I as the only girl was lucky to have my own.

-Another exciting thing to do was to have a long string with the ends tied together.
-Before we went to bed we made sure in both our rooms we had one end of the circle tied down and were each in possession of a clothespin.
+Another exciting thing to do was using a long string with the ends tied together to communicate with each other.
+Before we went to bed we made sure that in both our rooms we had one end of the circle tied down and were each in possession of a clothespin.
 So after lock down we would exchange written messages by attaching them to the string and circling it around until it had reached the other room.
 Very Enid Blyton.

-My parents were a little bit frowned upon by their friends at being far too lenient with us.
-The late weekend bedtimes, being allowed to refuse to eat food that we hated, porridge, sprouts any vegetables for me, and letting us roam wherever we wanted without any supervision.
+My parents were actually a little bit frowned upon by their friends as being far too lenient with us.
+The late weekend bedtimes, being allowed to refuse to eat food that we hated, porridge, sprouts any vegetables for me, and letting us roam wherever we wanted without any supervision was not the done thing.
 You have to understand they were very young when they had us and I must admit a bit careless.

 Looking back I am sometimes amazed we survived our childhoods.
 For example on New Year’s Eve my parents and most of their friend got together for a big party.
 We would be with about twenty children with most of us carrying shoe boxes full of fireworks of which some would be completely forbidden now as they could blow up medium sized things such as letterboxes and limbs.

-When I see all these children this day and age with helmets, knee and elbow protection and constant supervision some even being tracked by electronica, I have to smile and even feel a bit of pity.
+When I see all these children now with helmets, knee and elbow protection and constant supervision some even being tracked by electronica, I have to smile and even feel a bit of pity.